mklingberg/SimpleMapper/README.md

 ## Setup mapping

 SimpleMapper supports convention based mapping, and aslong as you stick to a convention, you can map it automatically with SimpleMapper.
-When no convention applies its super easy to configure create a map manually using the fluent API and the base Mapper.
+When no convention applies its super easy to create a map manually using the fluent API and the Mapper base class.

 ```csharp